FoxythDou/School-Vault/013 Anki Cards/001 MathFlash.md

 START
 School Cloze
 Title: Measures of central tendencies
-Front: Doe will use {Median} as his measure for finding the average of his data, *but he has outliers*.
+Front: Doe will use {Median} as his measure for finding the average of his data, *because he has outliers*.
 Back:  He will use median since mean can be affected by outliers. **Median isn't affected a bit by outliers.**
 Extra:
 Image Occlusion: